beaverbuilder/documentation/docs/assistant/cloud/collections.md

 ## Sort by Collection from the Assistant Plugin

-To sort a library by collection from the Assistant Plugin, select View by Collection from the dropdown menu.
+To sort a library by collection from the Assistant Plugin:

+* Select **View by Collection** from the dropdown menu.

 ![Sort by collection from Assistant plugin](/img/assistant/cloud--libraries--organize-assets--7.jpg)